 The crowd was treated to several great speeches, including from some inspirational young people who rightly feel unfairly affected by our disappearing natural heritage.

-Among them was Bella Lack, a 15-year-old environmentalist and social media influencer.
+Among them was Bella Lack, a 15-year-old environmentalist, and social media influencer.

 “I’ve only ever seen hedgehogs through the rectangular screen of a phone,” she said.
 “I’ve only heard the chatter of a hen harrier through a muffled video.”

 “If I squint, If I focus intently on the screen, I can imagine that I’m there and that things are not as bad as they seem.
 But the reality, it is bleak, it is terrifying.
-There is not one specific generation that can be blamed for our planet’s destruction, but my generation have been handed a decimated world, that is being stripped of its magnificence, that is being stripped of its life.”
+There is not one specific generation that can be blamed for our planet’s destruction, but my generation has been handed a decimated world, that is being stripped of its magnificence, that is being stripped of its life.”

 Hope for wildlife

 The ten thousand solemn and soggy attendees marched through the heart of London to the sound of downloaded birdsong playing on mobile phones, an eerie and powerful reminder of what we have lost.
 The march culminated at Richmond Terrace, where a final rousing speech by environmental writer George Monbiot called for rewilding Britain’s barren uplands, “which could be, and should be, teeming with wildlife.”